japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 ----
 <1> Uses the name of the given `BlockId`

-getFile computes a hash of the file name of the input xref:storage:BlockId.adoc[] that is used for the name of the parent directory and subdirectory.
+getFile computes a hash of the file name of the input storage:BlockId.md[] that is used for the name of the parent directory and subdirectory.

 getFile creates the subdirectory unless it already exists.